 Digitising audio cassette tapes

 I also offer a service digitising audio cassette tapes.
-The output files will be in .wav format (unless another file format is preferred), which is a high quality and uncompressed file format (i.e. the digital audio equivalent of 'high res').
+The output files will be in WAV and MP3 format (unless another file format is preferred), which are high quality file formats.
 The prices for this service are as follows (based on the most common length of audio cassette tape):

 Discount is available for bulk orders.

-Please note that before digitising an old audio tape, it is best, whenever possible, to make a back-up copy of the tape first.
+Please note that before digitising an old audio tape, it is best, if at all possible, to make a back-up copy of the tape first.

 Storage of large digital files

-If you have a spare USB data stick or memory card that is suitable, then I can copy the files on to your storage device.
-Alternatively, I can provide a 16GB memory stick at a minimum cost of £4.50 and maximum cost of £28 (i.e. for a 128GB memory card), depending on what storage capacity is required for the specific job.
-Please note that the transferred cine film and video/camcorder files will be large MPG4 files.
+If you have a spare USB data stick or memory card that is suitable, then I can just copy the files on to your storage device.
+Alternatively, I can provide a 16GB memory stick at a minimum cost of £6.00 and a maximum cost of £35 (i.e. for a 256GB memory stick/card), depending on what storage capacity is required for the specific job.
+Please note that the digitially transferred cine film and video/camcorder files will be large MPG4 files.
+The above quoted prices for memory sticks and cards are an approximate guide.

 Postage and packing

-For orders over £50, return postage and packing is free.
-For orders below £50, I will return your media using Royal Mail or another delivery carrier that you are happy with at an agreed price.
-If you live close to the Dundee, Angus, Fife, Perthshire and Aberdeenshire areas, then it might well be possible to return your media in person at a safe distance.
-Once the current Covid restrictions are eased, I should then be able to travel further afield.
+For orders over £100, return postage and packing is free.
+For orders below £100, I will return your media using Royal Mail or another delivery carrier that you are happy with at an agreed price.
+If you live close to the Dundee, Angus, Fife, Perthshire and Aberdeenshire areas, then it might be possible to return your media in person at a safe distance, for an agreed price.

 Retrieving content on old floppy disks (i.e. 3.5 inch floppies)